Eric Radman : a Journal

 #endif

-If you don't mind one step of indirection, functions can be aliased with a function pointer which the test runner can then redefine at runtime.
+Functions can be aliased with a function pointer which the test runner can then redefine at runtime.
+This is the approach I took when writing unit tests for entr

 }